Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 - How to access Contentful's GraphQL endpoints (yes, they're free-to-use now!) 📝
 - How to talk to GraphQL server + debug with GraphiQL 📶
 - How we can roll query results into a static NextJS site with `getStaticProps` 🗞
-- Going further with TypeScript 🚀
+- Going further with rich text 🚀

 Onwards!

 ## Wait, why use these tools?

 Some readers might be scoping whether to adopt these tools at all.
-Our walkthrough should be helpful, but for a TLDR:
+As a TLDR:

-1. [**NextJS**](https://nextjs.org) was a perfect match for our team, since we were already comfortable with a React-based workflow and wanted to play to our strengths.
+1. [**NextJS**](https://nextjs.org) was a great match for our frontend stack, since we were already comfortable with a React-based workflow and wanted to play to our strengths.
 What's more, NextJS is flexible enough to build some parts of your website *statically*, and other parts *dynamically* (i.e. with [serverside rendering](https://medium.com/walmartglobaltech/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8)).
 This is pretty promising as [our landing site](https://hack4impact.org) expands, where we might add experiences that vary by user going forward (admin portals, nonprofit dashboards, etc).
 2. [**Contentful**](https://www.contentful.com) is one of the more popular "headless CMSs" right now, and it's easy to see why.
 Content types are more than flexible enough for our use cases, and the UI is friendly enough for designers and product managers to navigate confidently.
 It thrives with "structured content" in particular which is great for static sites like ours!
 Still, if you're looking for a simplified, key-value store for your copy, there are some [shiny alternatives](https://www.sanity.io) to consider.
 3. [**GraphQL**](https://graphql.org) is the _perfect_ pairing for a CMS in our opinion.
 You simply define the "shape" of the content you want (with necessary filtering and sorting), and the CMS responds with the associated values.
 We'll dive into some code samples soon, but it's *much* simpler than a traditional REST endpoint.

-There's roughly 10 billion ways to build a static site these days (citation needed), with another [10 billion blog posts](https://www.netlify.com/blog/) on how to tackle the problem.
-So don't take these reasons as perscriptive!
+_**Note:** There's roughly 10 billion ways to build a static site these days (citation needed), with another [10 billion blog posts](https://www.netlify.com/blog/) on how to tackle the problem.
+So don't take these reasons as prescriptive for all teams!_

 ## Setting up our Contentful environment

 Let's open up Contentful first.
-We'll be diving straight into our API queries for the sake of this tutorial.
-Still, if you're 100% new to the platform, Contentful documents a lot of [core concepts over here](https://www.contentful.com/developers/docs/concepts/) to get up to speed!
+If you're 100% new to the platform, Contentful documents a lot of [core concepts over here](https://www.contentful.com/developers/docs/concepts/) to get up to speed on "entries" and "content models."

-When you're feeling comfortable, whip up a new workspace and create a new Content Model of your choosing.
+When you're feeling comfortable, whip up a new workspace and create a new content model of your choosing.
 We'll use our "Executive Board Member" model as an example here.

 ![Contentful model example](https://raw.githubusercontent.com/Holben888/personal-blog/main/nextjs-contentful/contentful-model.jpg)